 Contributions to the plan are made pursuant to Section 31584 of the County Employees Retirement Law of 1937.
-Active plan members in the District's defined pension plan are required to contribute 3.35% of their semi monthly covered salary for the first \$161 and 5.03% of their semi monthly covered salary over \$161.
+Active plan members in the District's defined pension plan are required to contribute 3.19% of their semi monthly covered salary for the first \$175 and 4.78% of their semi monthly covered salary over \$175.
 The District is required to contribute the actuarially determined remaining amounts necessary to fund the benefits for its members.
 The actuarial methods and assumptions used are those adopted by the SCERS' Board of Administration.
 Under the actuarial funding method used by the System, investments are valued at fair value and all unrealized gains and losses are recognized over the next five years.
 Therefore, contribution rates reflect the impact of market fluctuations on investments during the five-year period after they occur.
-The required employer contribution rate for the 2013/2014 fiscal year was 24.81% of annual covered payroll.
+The required employer contribution rate for the 2014/2015 fiscal year was 30.15% (Tier III) and 24.03% (Tier V) of annual covered payroll for pre-PEPRA and post-PEPRA employees, respectively.
 The contribution requirements of the plan members are established by Articles 6 and 6.8 of the 1937 Act, and are actuarially determined and are based on age of entry into the system.
-The Sunrise Recreation and Park District's employer contributions to SCERS for the fiscal year ending June 30, 2014 were \$398,906.
+The Sunrise Recreation and Park District's employer contributions to SCERS for the fiscal year ending June 30, 2015 were \$462,587.
+Pension expense is different from this figure as the gross pension expense is a function of the newly implemented GASB 68.